source-foundry/FSCW/README.md

 - Click *NEW PROJECT*
 - Select your repository and click *Add*
 - Push to your repository and AppVeyor will create the setup EXE for you automatically (might take some minutes)
-- You can download the EXE file by selecting your project, clicking on *LATEST BUILD* and selecting *ARTIFACTS*
+- You can download the `(SetupExe)` file by selecting your project, clicking on *LATEST BUILD* and selecting *ARTIFACTS*

+You can also change [appveyor.yml](https://github.com/source-foundry/FSCW/blob/master/appveyor.yml) so the resulting `(SetupExe)` is added as a new release to you repository.
+The command for this is only commented out, but requires a GitHub token.
+Please use *Encrypt data* within AppVeyor.com (Right side of the top row) to encrypt your token!

 ## Contributions

-Any constructive contribution is very welcome, regarless if it's an [issue](https://github.com/source-foundry/Hack-windows-installer/issues/new) or a [pull request](https://help.github.com/articles/using-pull-requests/).
+Any constructive contribution is very welcome, regarless if it's an [issue](https://github.com/source-foundry/FSCW/issues/new) or a [pull request](https://help.github.com/articles/using-pull-requests/).

-If users of the setup are experience difficulties, please open a new [issue](https://github.com/source-foundry/Hack-windows-installer/issues/new) and include the log file FSCW generates.
+If users of the setup are experience difficulties, please open a new [issue](https://github.com/source-foundry/FSCW/issues/new) and include the log file FSCW generates.
 This log file can be found in C:\Program Files\\`(DestinationFolder)`\\*Log-FSCW.txt*.
 Please post the entire contents of this log along with the issue.

 ## License
-Copyright © 2016 [Michael 'Tex' Hex](http://www.texhex.info/) / Source Foundry.
+Copyright © 2016 [Michael 'Tex' Hex](http://www.texhex.info/) / [Source Foundry](http://sourcefoundry.org/hack/).
 Licensed under the **MIT License**.
-For details, please see [LICENSE.txt](https://github.com/source-foundry/Hack-test-win-installer/blob/master/LICENSE.txt).
+For details, please see [LICENSE.txt](https://github.com/source-foundry/FSCW/blob/master/LICENSE.txt).